-USAID Education in Crisis and Conflict Network (ECCN) joined with FHI 360 and Creative Associates International to host a two-day training in Washington, D.C., for practitioners and policy makers to use INEE’s Conflict Sensitive Education (CSE) Pack and increase understanding and the application of CSE practices and principles in crisis and conflict-affected environments.
+USAID Education in Crisis and Conflict Network (ECCN) in partnership with FHI 360 and Save the Children hosted a two-day training in Washington, D.C., for practitioners and policy makers to use INEE’s Conflict Sensitive Education (CSE) Pack.
+The training will increase understanding and the application of CSE practices and principles in crisis and conflict-affected environments.

 - Interaction between programs and conflict;

 - Conflict sensitive strategies for access to learning environments;

 - Conflict sensitive strategies for teaching and learning;

 - Conflict sensitive strategies for teachers and other education personnel;

 - CSE monitoring and evaluation.